Article I. Name and Purpose

 Section 6.
 Vacancies

-In the event of a vacancy in the office of President, the President Elect shall assume the duties of President, without prejudice to his or her ensuing term of office.
+In the event of a vacancy in the office of President, the Past President shall assume the duties of President.
+An individual member shall not hold the position of President for more than two years, unless determined by a majority vote by the Board of Directors.
 In the event of a vacancy in the office of President Elect, the members shall elect both a President and a President Elect by mail or electronic means by the membership.
 Any vacancy in any other office because of death, resignation, removal, disqualification, or otherwise, may be filled by selection and majority vote by the Board of Directors for the unexpired portion of the term.

 Section 7.
 President